Updated on November 29, 2022

 #9 – Wash Fabric Items Frequently

 You may not sleep in the windows, but your curtains deserve a trip to the washer once per month.
-Carpeting should also be cleaned with a wet-vac monthly and deep cleaned at least twice per year.
+Wall to wall carpeting and area rugs should also be cleaned with a wet-vac monthly and deep cleaned at least twice per year.

-Vinyl surfaces collect house dust easily and there are a wide range of cleaning products available that will not only clean and preserve the vinyl surfaces but also help repel dust and dirt.
-You can also wipe down vinyl or leather surfaces with a damp cloth.
+Vinyl surfaces collect house dust easily.
+There are a wide range of cleaning products available that will not only clean and preserve the vinyl but also help repel dust and dirt.
+You can alternatively wipe down vinyl or leather surfaces with a damp cloth.